Xonesix/paradigm_prolog_project/devlog.md

 - and we have like an adjacency matrix
 - So so far my algorithm will be like this
 - DFS -> find exit -> backtrack steps. -> answer in A

+## 1:13PM
+- I think i figured out some moves but I don't know how to apply this into the maze...